abscondment/clog/public/blog/no-cs-for-me/post.markdown

 <p>The Computer Science department was unable to offer me a place in their department.
-I'm pretty bummed abou that.
+I'm pretty bummed about that.
 And of course, as I read the email, Bob Dylan's <a href="http://bobdylan.com/songs/buckets.html">Buckets of Rain</a> is going on in the background with these lines:</p>
 <blockquote><p>
 Life is sad<br />
 Life is a bust<br />